-Students will explore the human body and its systems with special focus on systems physiology.
+Students will continue to explore the human body and its systems with special focus on systems physiology, all studied through the lens of human nutrition.
 Topics include neural physiology, gastro-intestinal physiology, metabolism and temperature regulation, and endocrinology.

 NUTR 511 - Biochemistry of Nutrition I - 3 credits